 Extract lab reports to structured JSON

 Lab reports contain test results, reference ranges, specimen details, and ordering physician information.
 Labs like Quest and LabCorp each use different formats.
-Sensible extracts lab data into validated JSON for clinical integration, population health analytics, and compliance.
+Sensible turns lab data into structured JSON for clinical integration, population health analytics, and compliance.

 Why lab reports resist automated extraction